orionrobots/orionrobots.github.io/wiki/lego_rcx.md

 </p>
 <p>The version 1.0 RCX has lego part number 884u.
 You can find it on <a href="http://www.bricklink.com/catalogItem.asp?P=884u" rel="external" target="_blank">Bricklink</a>
 </p>
-<p>It comes with the Robot Inventor Sets (RIS 1.0, 1.5 and 2.0), and is shipped with an <a class="wiki" href="/wiki/ir.html" title="Acronym for Infra Red">IR</a> communication tower and windows software.
+<p>The RCX comes with the Robot Inventor Sets (RIS 1.0, 1.5 and 2.0), and is shipped with an <a class="wiki" href="/wiki/ir.html" title="Acronym for Infra Red">IR</a> communication tower and windows software.
 As of version 2.0 - the tower is USB, before this it used 9 pin serial communications.
 </p>
 <p>There are also Lego <a class="wiki" href="/wiki/dacta.html" title="DACTA">DACTA</a> sets including the RCX for use in classrooms.
 </p>